tldr-pages/tldr/pages/linux/lsfd.md

 # lsfd

-> Lists open files and the corresponding processes in Linux.
+> List open files and the corresponding processes in Linux.
 > More information: <https://manned.org/lsfd>.

 - List all open file descriptors: